rixx/books.rixx.de/src/reviews/2018/iron-council.md

   rating: 4
 ---

 I think **The Iron Council** was weaker than **The Scar** (which is the previous volume in the **Bas-Lag**/**New Crobuzon** trilogy), but I enjoyed it nearly as much, because I'm a sucker for revolutions.
-Also, it's noticeable just how skilled *China Miéville* is at talking about cities – each of the stories in the series describes at least one fundamentally foreign, weird city with a mix of cultures and races among the inhabitants, and thanks to the sublte worldbuilding and depth, I feel invested and interested in every one of them.<br /><br />I'm now done with the trilogy, and I'm very happy I read it.
+Also, it's noticeable just how skilled *China Miéville* is at talking about cities – each of the stories in the series describes at least one fundamentally foreign, weird city with a mix of cultures and races among the inhabitants, and thanks to the sublte worldbuilding and depth, I feel invested and interested in every one of them.

+I'm now done with the trilogy, and I'm very happy I read it.
 I'll explore other works by China Miéville next!